shivdeepak/shivdeepak.com/content/posts/lets-create-subarrays.md

 So, here we go.

-Slice an array with begining and end.
+### Slice an array with begining index and end index

 Begining will be inclusive, and end will be exclusive.
 This is the most common way to slice an array in almost all programming languages.

 **Python**